 Mohamed is a graduate of Columbia Law School, where she was Executive Articles Editor of the Columbia Law Review and recipient of the David Berger Memorial Prize for international law.
 She also received a Master of International Affairs from Columbia’s School of International and Public Affairs.
 She holds an undergraduate degree from Yale University in history and international affairs.
 She clerked for Judge Kim McLane Wardlaw of the United States Court of Appeals for the Ninth Circuit.
-She is an elected member of the American Law Institute, a term member of the Council on Foreign Relations, and a member of the Executive Council of the American Society of International Law.
+She is an elected member of the American Law Institute and previously served as a term member of the Council on Foreign Relations and a member of the Executive Council of the American Society of International Law.

 J.D., Columbia Law School